History of the Scottish Greens

 The Scottish Greens is a centre-left to left-wing green political party in Scotland that was founded in 1990.

-The party has its roots in the PEOPLE Party started in Coventry in 1972/3.
+The party has its roots in the PEOPLE Party started in Coventry in 1973.
 That party then changed its name to the more descriptive Ecology Party in 1975, and to the Green Party ten years later.
-In its guise as the Ecology Party, a branch was founded in Edinburgh by Leslie Spoor, which was the party's beginning.
+In 1978, the party's Scottish branch was founded in Edinburgh by Leslie Spoor.

 In 1990, the Scottish and Northern Ireland wings of the Green Party in the United Kingdom decided to separate amicably from the party in England and Wales, to form the Scottish Green Party and the Green Party in Northern Ireland.
 The party entered the country's devolved legislature since the 1999 Scottish parliament election with the election of Robin Harper as its first MSP.
 With the Bute House Agreement in 2021, the party entered government for the first time, with co-leaders Patrick Harvie and Lorna Slater appointed government ministers.

-Origins in the Ecology Party (1978–1999)
+Origins in the Ecology Party (1978–1989)

-The Scottish Green Party originated as the Scottish branch of the Ecology Party, founded in 1978 by Leslie Spoor.
-The Ecology Party became the UK Green Party and it remained a constituent party until 1990, when the Scottish Green Party became a separate entity.
+The Scottish Green Party was founded in 1978 by Leslie Spoor as the Scottish branch of the Ecology Party, later renamed the Green Party.

+Split from the UK Green Party (1989–1999)

+On 22 September 1989, a poll of the Scottish membership resulted in 75% of those voting favouring separation from the larger Green Party, with a turnout of 28% – the decision took effect the following year on 23 September 1990.

 The separation was entirely amicable, as part of the green commitment to decentralisation.
 The predecessor party opposed Britain's entry into the European Common Market in its 1989 European election manifesto, claiming that the Common Market would cause mass unemployment for Scottish workers, force Scotland to move towards a tourist-based economy, enable the destruction of local food markets and cause catastrophic environmental damage.
 Instead, it campaigned for a Europe-wide confederation of individuals on global issues affecting the environment.

 The 1990 Highland Regional Council election gave the Greens their first ever councillor in the UK.
 Roger (aka Rory) Winter, representing the Highland Green Party (Known in Scottish Gaelic as Uainich na Gàidhealtachd), was elected in Nairn.
 However, Cllr Winter broke away from the Greens in 1991 and continued his four-year term as an Independent Green Highlander.

 In 1997, the Green parties of the United Kingdom were described as "stunningly unsuccessful" as despite the strength of the environmental movement, and their status as the oldest green parties in Europe, they had as yet no electoral success.